vbkotecha/hustlemode-infra/azure-functions-deploy/apis/README.md

     app.register_functions(blueprint)
 ```

-This approach provides a clean, maintainable, and scalable structure for the Azure Functions API.
+This approach provides a clean, maintainable, and scalable structure for the Azure Functions API with full AI-native goal and check-in capabilities.